 Vulcan B.2 XM655 at Wellesbourne, 7th May 2021; Jake Wallace

 XM655 was the third to last produced and delivered to 9 Squadron at RAF Cottesmore in November 1964.
 She was transferred to the Waddington Wing in January 1968 and served with 101, 44, and finally 50 Squadron.

 She was retired in 1983 and bought by Roy Jacobsen, who had her flown into Wellesbourne Mountford airfield on 11th February 1984, with the intention of flying her on the airshow circuit.
-Registered as G-VULC, the magnitude of the task of getting her flying under civilian rules was hugely underestimated, and thoughts turned to taking her to America - so she was re-registered as N655AV.
-Those plans also came to nought and Roy basically abandoned the aircraft, buying XL426 instead.
+Registered as G-VULC, the magnitude of the task of getting her flying under civilian rules was hugely underestimated, and thoughts turned to take her over to America - so she was re-registered as N655AV.
+Those plans also came to naught and Roy pushed the aircraft aside and buying XL426 instead.

-Left to rot at Wellesbourne for many years, eventually she was transferred to the ownership of the airfield to pay for the accumulated parking fees, and was brought back into running condition with help from Delta Engineering (former for this task - the forerunners of Delta Jets).
-By the end of 1996 she moved under her own power for the first time since 1984.
-She has come along very well since then, is substantially complete (she even has a bomb bay full of fibreglass bombs) and is now regularly fast-taxied.
+Left to rot at Wellesbourne for many years, eventually, she was transferred to the ownership of the airfield to pay for the accumulated parking fees and was brought back into running condition with help from Delta Engineering (former for this task - the forerunners of Delta Jets).
+By the end of 1996, she moved under her own power for the first time since 1984.
+XM655 has come along very well since then, she is substantially complete (she even has a bomb bay full of fibreglass bombs) and was regularly fast-taxied.